-Chase offers auto loans for both new and used cars purchased through a dealer within Chase’s network.
+Chase offers auto loans for both new and used vehicles purchased through a dealer in the Chase network.
 Commercial vehicles, vehicles older than 10 years, and vehicles with more than 120,000 miles are not eligible.
-Chase also doesn’t provide loans for motorcycles, RVs, or vehicles that will be used as taxis or for Uber or Lyft.

 Loans start at a minimum of $4,000.
 The maximum loan amount tops out at $600,000, which is significantly higher than the maximum amounts offered by other auto loan providers.

 Chase’s auto loan rate calculator can help you to get a sense of what your monthly payments could be like.
 This calculator determines your monthly payment based on information about the vehicle you’re buying and the total amount of your loan.

 Chase also offers a payment calculator that can help you estimate your car payment and determine just how much interest you’ll pay during the life of your loan.
 This information is valuable when you’re first shopping around for auto loans and can help you decide just how much you can afford to spend on a vehicle.

 Chase Auto Loan Rates & Fees

 When applying for a car loan through Chase Bank, there are no application fees.
 But, for car loans intended for purchases from dealerships in Indiana or Ohio will carry a $195 origination fee.